gautam-balamurali/Epsilon_UX_Front-End_Developer_Challenge/README.md

 Part-2 Form Elements is done using HTML and CSS.

-Part-3 Table Fucntions is done using Angular.
+Part-3 Table Functions is done using Angular.

-Copyright © 2018 Gautam Balamurali
+Copyright © 2022 Gautam Balamurali